NWilson/netlogind/FUNCTIONALITY.md

 * There is debate over which order `pam_setcred` and `pam_open_session` should be called in.
 It seems preferable to invoke `pam_setcred` before `pam_open_session` on most modern platforms, as some modules reasonably require this.[(\*)](http://www.redhat.com/archives/pam-list/2001-November/msg00054.html) However, there are reasons for wanting to order it the other way.[(\*)](https://bugzilla.mindrot.org/show_bug.cgi?id=926#c6) Regardless, the strictest constraint is that Solaris and HP-UX PAM will fail with certain modules unless `pam_setcred` comes second, so there is no much choice on those platforms (that is, you actually have to follow the order documented on those platforms).
 LinuxPAM's documentation says that `pam_setcred` should come first, the opposite to OpenPAM's documentation.
 * Ordering of `pam_open_session/setcred` relative to forking: fork with care between calling the PAM functions and `setuid`.
 If calling `fork`, after `pam_open_session` and before `setuid`, guard the fork with a `setresuid(uid,-1,-1)` (or similar) just before the fork and restore the privileged uid just after.
 This is because `pam_limits` applies resource limits to the calling process based on the real uid.
 If the target user has a limit applied on the number of processes, but root is already running more than the user is allowed to, the fork will fail because the user's limit is being tested against root's process count.
 * PAM bugs to be aware of: some vendor-supplied modules, eg on HP-UX, do not pass the appdata parameter to the conversation function.
 For portability, use a static variable instead to avoid relying on the appdata parameter.
 Other notable real-world compatibility issues: [RedHat #126985](https://bugzilla.redhat.com/show_bug.cgi?id=126985), [RedHat #127054](https://bugzilla.redhat.com/show_bug.cgi?id=127054)
 * The `PAM_TTY` issue on Sun: (eg [OpenSSH #687](https://bugzilla.mindrot.org/show_bug.cgi?id=687), [thread](http://thr3ads.net/openssh-unix-dev/2001/10/1177879-Regarding-PAM_TTY_KLUDGE-and-Solaris-8)).
 My understanding of the solution is that PAM_TTY should be exposed as a parameter on the relevant systems so users have the power to enable the workaround if they need to.
+It is definitely required for `PAM_TTY` to be set to a string beginning with `"/dev/"` on some versions of Solaris, including Solaris 10 in my testing.
+On Linux, the workaround is only needed to avoid problems in specific modules (eg. `pam_time`).
 * Very nasty issues with `pam_setcred(DELETE_CRED)` on HP-UX and Solaris, where `pam_unix` uses the uid of the process, rather than the `PAM_USER` field.
 Workaround is to seteuid for that call.
 HP-UX still spews an unnecessary message in this case about it not being able to delete the user's credentials.
 All these have specific error messages that can be googled, sadly.
 * There are ruid restrictions on `pam_chauthtok` (AIX requires ruid of 0 on old versions, but matches Solaris behaviour on 5.2+, Solaris requires ruid non-zero or else complexity restrictions are not checked, nor is the user prompted for his old password).